 \section{INTRODUCTION}

-Variable selection is one of the central tasks in statistics and has been studied for decades \cite{cai2010unsupervised,nie2010efficient,du2015unsupervised}.
-Modern machine learning problems, especially biological or medical applications often seek for solutions in the existing statistical approaches.
-Lasso \cite{tibshirani1996regression} is an example of those extensively adopted methods in a variety of areas for sparse variable selection tasks.
+\PARstart{V}{a}riable selection is one of the central tasks in statistics and has been studied for decades \cite{cai2010unsupervised,du2015unsupervised}.
+Modern machine learning problems, especially biological or medical applications often seek solutions in the existing statistical approaches.
+Lasso \cite{tibshirani1996regression} is an example of those widely adopted methods in a variety of areas for sparse variable selection tasks.
 However, the increasing volume of data sets often requires the data to be collected from multiple batches and then integrated together.
 This procedure is particularly harmful to the biological \cite{he2011variable} and medical \cite{chen2013variable,zhou2013feafiner} data sets, which are sensitive to the data sources, like populations, hospitals or even experimental devices.
-This sensitivity results in heterogeneity, therefore, breaks one of the most fundamental assumptions (i.i.d. assumption) that most statistical machine learning methods make.
-More importantly, due to the expensiveness of biological and medical data, different batches of data are collected for different purposes from distinctly different sources.
-Consequently, the heterogeneity often induces confounding factors between explanatory variables and response variables, resulting in numerous false positive selected variables when classical variable selection methods are applied \cite{astle2009population}.
+This sensitivity results in the heterogeneity, therefore, breaks one of the most fundamental assumptions (i.i.d. assumption) that most statistical machine learning methods make.
+More importantly, due to the expensiveness of biological and medical data, different batches of data are gathered for different purposes from distinctly different sources, such as samples of the control group are mostly collected from volunteers from several different undeveloped regions.
+Consequently, the heterogeneity often induces confounding factors between explanatory variables and response variables, resulting in numerous false positive selected variables when classical variable selection techniques are applied \cite{astle2009population}.

-To further understand the challenge heterogeneity introduces to biological or medical data sets and define the problem, consider that we have data samples in the format of $(X, Z, Y)$, where $X$ stands for the explanatory variables, $Y$ stands for the responses, and $Z$ stands for the indicator of the data source.
-The dependency between $X$ and $Y$ is the premise of any variable selection task \cite{rakitsch2013lasso}, and the dependency between $X$ and $Z$ is introduced through heterogeneity \cite{wang2016multiple,wang2017variable,wang2017multiplex}.
-More importantly, biological and medical data are typically expensive to collect, therefore, individual samples of certain diseases are mostly collected from the patients of many hospitals, while samples of the control group are mostly collected from volunteers from several different undeveloped regions.
-This data collection procedure brings the dependency between $Z$ and $Y$.